Freshman admission requirements

 We don't require SAT Subject Tests, but they can be used to satisfy the A-G requirements.

 You may report your official test scores to UC Davis at the time you take each test by requesting that your score report be automatically sent to UC Davis or any UC campus once it is available.
 If you've already received your scores, you can have additional score reports sent to UC Davis by contacting the testing agency for additional copies (ACT or College Board for the SAT and SAT Subject Tests).
 You only need to send your scores to one UC campus.

 UC Davis receives applications from many more qualified students than we can accept.
 We encourage our applicants to challenge themselves with advanced coursework such as that provided in Advanced Placement (AP) and International Baccalaureate (IB) courses.
 Most AP and IB courses qualify as honors courses for the purposes of calculating your GPA as a freshman applicant.

 A score of 3, 4 or 5 on certain AP tests may be considered equivalent to classes offered at UC Davis.
 Learn more about AP examinations and view the AP examination chart for information on earning AP credit.

-Beginning with Fall 2020 applicants, UC Davis will award 4 semester/ 6 quarter units for International Baccalaureate (IB) diplomas in addition to awarding 8 quarter units for individual Higher Level (HL) exams with scores of 5, 6, or 7.
+Beginning with Fall 2020 applicants, UC Davis will award 4 semester/ 6 quarter units for International Baccalaureate (IB) diplomas with a score of 30 or more, in addition to awarding 8 quarter units for individual Higher Level (HL) exams with scores of 5, 6, or 7.
+The university does not grant credit for Standard Level (SL) exams.
 Learn more about IB examinations and view the IB higher-level examination chart for information on earning IB credit.